 Get Their Attention

 Visitors to your website may not have any prior knowledge of the product or service that you’re offering – they may never have heard of your company at all.
 For this reason alone, it’s crucial to place your value proposition on the landing (or home) page of your company’s website.
 You need to make an immediate impression on a prospective customer, in a way that stands out from your competition, but without resorting to hyperbole in your statement.
-One of the tools you can utilize to this end is a minimalist but aesthetically pleasing design on your home page.
+One of the tools you can utilize to this end is minimalist but aesthetically pleasing design on your home page.
 Strive for congruence between all the elements that will be immediately visible to new visitors – a colour scheme and visual element that help evoke the feeling you want to convey within your value proposition can be very effective when used thoughtfully.

 A Little Advice to Avoid Common Mistakes

 ● Find the balance of your message.
-Your value proposition should not be slogan, but it also shouldn’t be your entire business model laid out in detail.
+Your value proposition should not be a slogan, but it also shouldn’t be your entire business model laid out in detail.

 ● Avoid using superlatives or “hype” in your statement.